 There is a famous story about Goddess Lakshmi, which is sung in a prayerful manner by the women while performing the Lakshmi puja in the month of Marghashira.
 The story is all about how Goddess Lakshmi got impressed by the cleanliness, sense of devotion of a sweeper woman and blessed her with abundant wealth.

 In Orissa, it is believed that Goddess Lakshmi, the Hindu goddess of wealth and prosperity, visits homes in the month of Margashira.
 Hence the Manabasa Gurubar- a festival where Goddess Lakshmi is worshipped on every Thursday is celebrated in this month.
 Like most bratas, this particular Lakshmi brata, called Manabasa Gurubara brata, with which Lakshmi Purana is associated, is woman-centric.

 This story gives message to the society that women should be respected, given proper attention and care.
 A house becomes home only due to a woman.
 This is the reason why women are considered as the Lakshmi of a home.
-When a woman is disrespected all the glory and happiness vanishes from the house.
-It reflected the reforms and progressive stance of Gods from the ancient times.
+When a woman has been disrespected all the glory and happiness vanish from the house.
+It reflected the reforms and progressive stance of Gods from ancient times.